steviekong/react-countdown-hook/README.md

     startTimeMilliseconds: 6000,
     // Decrement to update the timer with
     interval: 500,
-    // Callback triggered when the timer hits 0
+    // Callback triggered when the timer reaches 0
     onCountDownEnd: () => {
       console.log("ended");
     },